 Most people recognize hives - those sudden instances of swelling of the skin that usually itch, burn, or sting.
 Less familiar, however, is the condition's close cousin, angioedema, a similar kind of swelling of the deeper tissues beneath the skin.

-Hives and angioedema are related because they are similar reactions to the same basic cause, a chemical called histamine.
-In most cases, histamine is a byproduct of the body’s specialized mast cells as they go about their job of destroying allergens, which are any substances that cause allergic reactions.
+Hives and angioedema are related because they are similar reactions to the same basic cause, a release in the skin of chemicals including called histamine.
+In most cases, histamine is and these other chemicals are a byproduct of the body’s specialized mast cells as they go about their job of destroying allergens, which are any substances that cause allergic reactions.
 Fighting allergens is not the only way that histamine is produced, however.
 Irritation caused by sunlight, some medications, and unknown sources can make mast cells release histamine, too.

 Whatever the reason for its release, histamine produces hives and angioedema by dilating the small blood vessels in the skin and causing fluid to leak from them.
 This in turn generates swelling.
 It also can stimulate gastric acid secretion and cause certain smooth muscles to contract.

 Hives—or more technically, urticaria—are pale red welts that can appear anywhere on the body in splotches as small as a pencil eraser and as large as a dinner plate.
 These splotches sometimes join together to form larger areas known as plaques.
-Whether large or small, hives and plaques often fade within a few hours, but can last three days or longer.
+Whether large or small, hives and plaques often fade within a few hours, but can last up to a day or longer.

 Types of urticaria and angioedema